awslabs/duvet/design/duplicates/decisions.md

   `{w₁, w₂} = {w₁, w₂}`, still indistinct.
 Evidence cannot be photocopied into distinctness.
-- Implementation surface is additive: the check already computes `bound_witnesses` per test; the new work is grouping duplicate classes and comparing sets, one new result bucket, one status conjunct.
-Per the engine-glue requirement, the W8 verdict flows through a verified-layer predicate (set equality over the existing `binds` cells) with an exactness proof: report groups A and B ⟺ `witnesses_for(A) = witnesses_for(B)`.
+- Implementation surface is additive: the check already computes `bound_witnesses` per test; the new work is grouping, one new result bucket, one status conjunct.
+Per the engine-glue requirement, the W8 verdict flows through a verified-layer predicate (set equality over the existing `binds` cells) with an exactness proof: members grouped ⟺ witness sets equal.
-- Citation-side distinctness (comparing execution profiles of implementation copies) is deferred to a follow-up; tests are where the motivating case lives.
+- Implementation-side distinctness (comparing execution profiles of implementation copies) is deferred to a follow-up; tests are where the motivating case lives.

 ---

-## Decision 6: Evidence units come from the artifact, never from inference {#decision-6}
+## Decision 7: Evidence units come from the artifact, never from inference {#decision-7}

-**Context:** Under one merged runtime report, two genuinely different tests carrying the same citation bind identical witness sets and fail W8.
+**Context:** Under one merged runtime report, two genuinely different tests carrying the same claim bind identical witness sets and fail W8.
 Could duvet subdivide the report — e.g. by "the test function the annotation sits in," using the classifier's scope tree — to tell them apart?